kkrt-labs/zk-evm-exploration/ZKSYNC2.0.md

 Overall, the zk-Sync zk-EVM compiler is a critical component of the zk-Sync platform, as it allows developers to write smart contracts in high-level programming languages and deploy them on the Ethereum blockchain, while ensuring their secure and verifiable execution on the zk-EVM.

+## What is Zinc?

+Zinc is a high-level programming language for smart contracts on zkSync.
+It's designed to make it easier for developers to write secure, efficient, and performant smart contracts on zkSync, by providing a more user-friendly syntax and a higher-level abstractions.
+With Zinc, developers can write smart contracts that are more readable and maintainable, without having to worry about low-level details of how the underlying zkSync technology works.